KarlKadji/Financial-Budgeting-Dashboard/README.md

 ### Insights

-The data reveals that in 7 out of the 12 months, spending was below the calculated monthly average, with some months demonstrating notably lower expenditures.
-July 2024 and March 2025 were the only months when total expenses fell below $2,000.
-In contrast, the highest spending occurred in October and November 2024, which stand out as potential outliers.
+* Spending patterns: In 7 of 12 months, spending was below the monthly average, with peaks in October and November 2024 driven by irregular rent charges, seasonal purchases, and one-time events like music expenses.

-A closer examination of transactions during these peak months shows that rent, a major recurring expense, was included inconsistently throughout the year, potentially inflating the totals for October and November.
-These months also included additional expenditures such as clothing purchases, VISA fees, and Christmas gifts, likely in anticipation of a vacation in December.
-Moreover, there were unique music-related purchases not present in other months, suggesting a specific event or occasion that contributed to the spike in spending.

-On the income side, July 2024 was the highest-earning month.
-Upon further inspection, this spike was primarily due to insurance reimbursements, which were not typical in other months.
-Additionally, the salary in July 2024 was 33.47% higher than the average monthly salary for the year, possibly due to work incentives or overtime.
-In contrast, the lowest income levels were recorded in early 2025, with only three salary payments made across January and February.
-This pattern suggests a potential job loss, which is further supported by the appearance of Employment Insurance (EI) payments beginning in late February and continuing through June.

-The drop in income appears to correlate with reduced spending in March 2025, and the subsequent increase in EI could explain the rise in expenditures from April onward.

-Mirroring the spending trends, the 7 months with below-average expenditures also aligned with months where savings were recorded.
-The most substantial savings occurred in July 2024, corresponding with the salary increase and additional income.
-Generally, savings remained under $1,000 per month.
-However, October recorded the largest deficit, driven by unusually high spending and no corresponding increase in income.

-What is particularly notable is the deficit during the unemployment period.
-While a drop in income is expected, the lack of proportional reduction in spending suggests that spending habits did not adjust to the new financial reality.
-Spending during this period appears to have worsened compared to the employed months.
-A significant car maintenance expense—an outlier—was recorded during this time, contributing to the financial strain.

-Overall, the combination of decreased income and unchanged or elevated expenses during unemployment led to a higher-than-usual deficit, emphasizing the importance of responsive budgeting during periods of income disruption.
+* Income fluctuations: July 2024 saw the highest income, boosted by insurance reimbursements and a 33% salary increase, while early 2025 reflected potential job loss—evidenced by reduced salaries and the onset of Employment Insurance (EI) payments.

+* Savings trends: Savings aligned with low-expenditure months, especially in July 2024, while October 2024 showed the largest deficit due to high expenses without income growth.

+* Impact of unemployment: Despite reduced income in early 2025, spending remained elevated—leading to deeper deficits, notably due to a major car repair—highlighting a lack of adaptive budgeting during financial disruption.